-5.4 More on the significance of the estimated pay premium
+5.4 Economic significance of the estimated pay premium

-With the benefit of a structural model, the estimated elasticity of pay to variance of pay can be transformed into an estimate of the risk aversion coefficient.
-Consider constant relative risk aversion preferences as a model of preferences for CEOs.
-These preferences are widely used in economics and finance.
-Also, assume that CEO pay is lognormally distributed.
-Take the model of incentives used in Appendix A (specifically equation (5) with equality).
-The implications from this model are perhaps the most widely tested implications in the literature on CEO compensation from the level of incentive pay, to pay-forperformance sensitivities, and the relative performance evaluation compensation.
-It is thus a natural model for us to use to back out an estimate of risk aversion from our estimated pay to sensitivity of pay.
-We can show that the expected log pay (our dependent variable) equals the volatility of log pay (our independent variable is the log of the volatility of pay) times $(\gamma - 1)/2$, where $\gamma > 0$ is the coefficient of relative risk aversion.14
+With the benefit of a structural model (see Appendix A and specifically equation (5) set with equality), the estimated elasticity of pay to variance of pay can be transformed into an estimate of the risk aversion coefficient.
+Let us consider utility with constant relative risk aversion, which is commonly used in economics and finance, and that CEO pay follows a lognormally distribution.
+We can show that the expected log pay (our dependent variable) equals the volatility of log pay (our independent variable is the log of the volatility of pay) times $(\gamma - 1)/2$, where $\gamma > 0$ is the coefficient of relative risk aversion.16

 Estimates of the elasticity of pay to variance of pay in the regressions above with fixed effects are about 0.06, yielding estimates of risk aversion of approximately 1.12.
 To put this value into perspective, asset pricing studies typically assume that the coefficient of relative risk aversion is around 10!
 It is possible though that CEOs have lower risk aversion than the marginal investor.
 In calibrated models of CEO pay, Becker (2006) and Conyon et al. (2011) assume that CEO relative risk aversion is either 2 or 3.
 A risk aversion coefficient of 3 would be comparable to a sensitivity of pay to variance of pay of 1 (i.e., $\frac{3-1}{2}$), over 16 times larger than our estimated value.
-Like us, Armstrong et al. (2015) find that a low relative risk aversion coefficient is needed to explain why CEOs hold so much unrestricted equity.
+Even our higher estimated sensitivity of 0.248 for female CEOs is 1/4 of the value needed to generate a risk aversion of 3.17